-If you are getting unexpected results from your glucose readings despite following all of the instructions in your glucometer's user manual, there may be a reason for this.
-The high reading may be related to an unintended mishap with your insulin or device.
-Below are a few "mishaps" we have learned about that have contributed to unexpected high glucose levels.
+If you are getting higher or lower blood sugar results from you glucometer (blood sugar testing device) than expected, there may be other issues.
+For example, a high reading may be related to a "mishap" with your insulin or the device itself.
+Below are a few "mishaps" we have learned about that have contributed to unexpected high blood sugar levels.

-Cases have been reported of individuals who believed they were suffering from increased blood sugars, even though they did not feel any symptoms.
-The unsuspecting problem is individuals, who in error, read the glucose meter upside down.
-If a glucose meter is displayed in digital numbers like a computer, digits such as six may appear to be a nine when read upside down, and the digit nine may appear to be a six when read upside down.
-For example, numbers such as 165 can be read upside down as 591, and the number 195 can be read upside down was 561.
+A few cases have been reported in which people believed they had high blood sugar levels, even though they did not feel any symptoms.
+The problem was they were reading the glucose meter upside down.
+For example, if a glucose meter displays digital numbers, sometimes digits such as six may appear to be a nine when read upside down, and the digit nine may appear to be a six when read upside down.
+The number 165 can be read upside down as 591, and the number 195 can be read upside down was 561.
 To avoid this problem, make sure you or any family member (especially for elderly users with poor eyesight) understand where the top and bottom of the glucose reader is.

-Individuals who are receiving products or therapies which contain non glucose sugars such as galactose, maltose and xylose, should not use glucometers that use the GDH-PQQ technology.
+Some blood glucose monitoring strips use the enzyme glucose dehydrogenase pyrroloquinoline quinone (GDH-PQQ).
+Test strips using GDH-PQQ technology cannot distinguish between glucose and non-glucose sugars (galactose, maltose, and xylose).
+Individuals who are receiving products or therapies which contain non-glucose sugars should not use glucometers that use the GDH-PQQ technology.
 Doing so will result in inaccurate high readings caused by a reaction from these three compounds.
-If a diabetic patient then takes too much insulin, as a result of a falsely elevated reading, it could lead to abnormally low blood sugar (hypoglycemia), coma, or even death.
+If a person with diabetes then takes too much insulin as a result of a falsely elevated reading, it could lead to abnormally low blood sugar (hypoglycemia), coma, or even death.

-The products or therapies which may increase non-glucose sugars in the bloodstream are given intravenously (IV) or by peritoneal catheter.
-The drugs and therapies available in the U.S. that cause the false readings are listed below:
+The products or therapies which may increase non-glucose sugars in the bloodstream are given intravenously (IV) or by a catheter used for peritoneal dialysis.
+The drugs and therapies available in the United States that cause false readings are listed below:

 • Extraneal (icedextrin) peritoneal dialysis solution